Table of Contents

 Each capsule contains 250mg extract of Manjishtha

 Manjistha / Manjista / Manjishta / Indian Madder (Rubia cordifolia Syn.
 Rubia manjith Roxb) is a perennial, prickly or scabrous, climbing herb belonging to plant family Rubiaceae.
-The roots of plant are mainly used in Ayurveda for medicinally purpose.
+The roots of the plant are mainly used in Ayurveda for medicinally purpose.

 Manjistha is blood purifier and extensively used against blood, skin and urinary diseases.
 Manjistha is sweet, bitter, acrid, astringent, thermogenic, anti-dysenteric, anti-inflammatory, antipyretic, analgesic, anodyne, anthelmintic, antiseptic, constipating, diuretic, galacto purifier, rejuvenating and tonic.